LukaNdr/Laptop-Price-Prediction/README.md

 - If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

----

-You can include this README in your GitHub repository by creating a new file named `README.md` in the repository's root directory and copying the text into it.
-This README provides a brief overview of your project, its dependencies, instructions for running the code, and a section for issues and enhancements, which can be useful for collaboration and documentation.